RAM BY COMPUTER

 your order or phone us at

 Installation: Goods are sold under the assumption that you have experience installing.
 Installation instructions for your specific machine are not included.
-Refer to your owner's manual or manufacturer's Web site.
+Refer to your owner's manual or manufacturer's Web site for compatibility and installation.
 If you are not confident, please take your machine to a technician for installation.
 We are not responsible for any damage occuring during or after installation of purchased products, nor for any incidental or consequential damage or data loss arising from installation or use of purchased products.

 Outside of Canada or the USA?
 We generally sell